FarcasterFaucet/frames/README.md

-# Welcome to Farecaster Faucet!
+# Welcome to F😠🙁🤕 Faucet!

 Is a revolutionary platform on top of Farecaster protocol designed to use frames as a fair fun, and engaging token distribution faucet.
 Say goodbye to airdrops (the old way) token handouts and embrace a new era where your daily participation matters.